sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 }
 ```

-Which of the following statements are **true** about this class?
+Which of the following statements about this class are **false**?

-1. Integration tests would help us achieve a 100% branch coverage, which is not possible solely via unit tests.
+1. Integration testing is the only way to achieve 100% branch coverage.
 2. Its implementation allows for dependency injection, which enables mocking.
 3. It is possible to write completely isolated unit tests for it by, e.g., using mocks.
 4. The `IssuedInvoices` type (a direct dependency of the `InvoiceFilter`) itself should be tested by means of integration tests.